-We’ll then visit other sites which in recent years have produced Wood Duck, Pied-billed Grebe and Semipalmated Plover, before ending the day checking roosting gulls and terns for vagrants.
+We’ll then spend the rest of the day visiting other sites which in recent years have produced Wood Duck, Pied-billed Grebe and Semipalmated Plover, before ending the day checking roosting gulls and terns for vagrants.

 Visiting two key wetlands on the island of Terceira, we’ll go in search of Nearctic waterbirds.